UCSD-E4E/maya-archaeology/super4pcs-script/README.md

 $ ./s4p-register.sh inputs.txt -i ../testModels/ -o ../testOutput -s ../general/ -dvk
 ```

+Or you can also just run `registration/./runInputs.sh` :)

 The last 4 runs in inputs.txt should be skipped as the reading/reference files do not exist in the testModels folder.